The Berreman-Yamanaka Global Equity Award

 Eligibility and Application

-The award is open to graduate/post-graduate students and to scholars (those who already have a doctorate) from low-income and lower-middle income countries as defined by the World Bank (the countries shaded light or dark purple at that link).
+The award is open to graduate/post-graduate students and to scholars (those who already have a doctorate) from low-income, lower-middle income, and upper-middle income countries as defined by the World Bank (the countries shaded light or dark purple or light green at that link).

 Priority is given to those conducting research related to the work of the Institute for the Study of Societal Issues.